WhrlsT/WebBasedAssignment/__readme.txt

-Please import the database from sigmamart.sql located in the SQL folder
+Please import the database from sigmamart.sql located in the databases folder

 Admin Account Requires Email Verification Code
 Please login to this gmail account